JorjaFox/website/content/_posts-old-blog/2021-10-22-long-pig-promo.md

     - video
 ---

-<blockquote class="wp-block-quote"><p>The CSI team investigates when a body is dug up in the luau pit of a Hawaiian-themed hotel.
+<blockquote class="wp-block-quote">The CSI team investigates when a body is dug up in the luau pit of a Hawaiian-themed hotel.
 Also, Internal Affairs begins to question Grissom and Sara's return to the crime lab, on the CBS Original series CSI: VEGAS, Wednesday, Oct.
-27 (10:00-11:00 PM, ET/PT) on the CBS Television</p></blockquote>
+27 (10:00-11:00 PM, ET/PT) on the CBS Television</blockquote>

-<p>While Jorja (and Billy) are <strong>not</strong> in any of the sneak peeks, there's a hint of a kiss in the promo:</p>
+While Jorja (and Billy) are **not** in any of the sneak peeks, there's a hint of a kiss in the promo:

 <figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper">
 https://www.youtube.com/watch?v=Kz2eUgnYPh8
 </div></figure>

-<p>I try to only post the official CBS promos (for reasons -- enforcement of copyrights has changed a lot in the last 5 years) but for some reason, CBS hasn't dropped this one.</p>
+I try to only post the official CBS promos (for reasons -- enforcement of copyrights has changed a lot in the last 5 years) but for some reason, CBS hasn't dropped this one.